AlbertoTalavan/TS_RWbootcamp_2020/Week04/Week04_README.md

    ```
   - In **func setUpLeftSideUI()**: As we did not have instatiated the variable house1, one problem was here because this function forces the unwrapping of house1 and its properties  (i.e. `priceLabelLeft.text = house1!.price!`).
 Instead of instantiate house1 on `viewDidLoad()` we could have taken the possibility of use:
     - if let / guard let : for a secure unwrap of house and its properties, or
-    - conditional operator ?: `priceLabelLeft.text = house1?.price`, but with this solution we still having a house1 nill value and, although the app will not crash and will run, but will not show any values on the labels...
+    - conditional operator ?: `priceLabelLeft.text = house1?.price`, but with this solution we still having a house1 nill value and, although the app will not crash and will run, it will not show any values on the labels...(simply because there is no values to attach to the `.text` attribute of each label).

   - That done, it was necessary to **fix the connection between the IBOutlet** of one of the Labels **and its corresponding StoryBoard Label**.